cereda/fedora-postinstall/README.md

 $ git clone https://github.com/syl20bnr/spacemacs ~/.emacs.d
 ```

 Now, just open Emacs and follow the instructions on screen.
 Spacemacs will be configured accordingly.
+Of course, make sure to configure the editor to use `vim` bindings. :wink:

 ## Fortune cookies in the terminal